 2. Here, turn on the “Install apps from any source, including loose files” toggle under the Developer Mode section.
 On the next prompt, choose “Yes”.

 3. Now, open the Start menu and search for “powershell“.
 Next, click on “Run as Administrator” in the right pane.

 4. Then, run the below command in PowerShell to move to the WSA folder.

 5. Once you have moved inside the folder, run the below command.
 This will start installing the modified WSA image with Google Play Store support on Windows 11.
 This will take some time, so again keep patience.

 PowerShell.exe -ExecutionPolicy Bypass -File .\Install.ps1

 6. Once the process is done, go ahead and open the Start menu.
 You will find a “Play Store” icon right there.
 If it does not appear there, search for “play store”, and you will surely find it.

 7. Open the Play Store app on Windows 11, and it will work absolutely fine.
 Instead of your primary account, we suggest you sign in with a secondary Google account to be on the safer side.

 Get Google Play Store on Your Windows 11 PC

-So that is how you can install Google Play Services and other Google frameworks on Windows Subsystem for Android in Windows 11.
-It will not just allow you to officially download Android apps from the Google Play Store but also use apps dependent on Google Play Services for notifications and other services.
+So that is how you can install Google Play Services and other Google frameworks alongside WSA in Windows 11.
+It will not only allow you to officially download Android apps from the Google Play Store but also use apps dependent on Google Play Services for notifications and other services.
 Anyway, that is all from us.
-If you face any issues, let us know in the comment section below.
+If you want to install the newly-released Microsoft PC Manager app on Windows 11, head to our linked guide.
+And to bypass Windows 11’s requirements during installation, we have a detailed tutorial in place for you.
+Finally, if you are facing any issues, let us know in the comment section below.